lazarus4/Beforth/architecture/headers.md

 ```
 Cell Name______  Value Meaning__________________________________________________
 0    INTERPRET   0     xt of Forth INTERPRET semantics.
 0 if none.
-1    INTERPRET_N 0     xt of Native INTERPRET semantics.
-2    COMPILE     0     xt of Forth COMPILE semantics.
+1    COMPILE     0     xt of Forth COMPILE semantics.
 0 if none.
-3    COMPILE_N   0     xt of Native COMPILE semantics.
+2    W           ?     value by the xt(s).
-4    NAME        ?
+3    NAME        ?
 Packed counted string up to 256 bytes long.
-n+5  FEATURES    ?
+n+4  FEATURES    ?
 Various compiler flags and features.
-n+6  USED        0     Pointer to "This word is referenced by" list.
+n+5  USED        0     Pointer to "This word is referenced by" list.
-n+7  USES        0     Pointer to "This word references" list.
+n+6  USES        0     Pointer to "This word references" list.
-n+8  LOCATE      0     Pointer to LOCATE structure, 0 if not available.
+n+7  LOCATE      0     Pointer to LOCATE structure, 0 if not available.
-n+9  DATA        0     One or more cells of data used by the semantics.
+n+8  DATA        0     One or more cells of data used by the semantics.
 ```
 The FEATURES cell is packed as follows: {smudge.1, immediate.1, type.1, color.3, address}.
 The smudge bit is set during compilation of a word to make it non-findable until ‘;’ successfully executes.
 Dictionary search will also look at the smudge bit.
 The address is evaluated by a 1-bit type: {token, vmCode}.
 Color is used for color highlighting.